visforvali/eng201-oer/_posts/_drafts/feedback.md

 22. Make sure you're using peer-reviewed scholarly literature articles published in scholarly journals or books published by university presses.
 Do not use articles you find on career advice sites, research boards that are NGOs, university websites, blog posts, Wikipedia or other encyclopedic articles, etc.
 23. Dedicate equal space to all 3 themes in your Discussion section, and to all textual evidence and interpretations in each paragraph.
 24. Your transition sentences in your Discussion section should not only link the paragraph to preceding and subsequent paragraphs but also reflect a clear and essential connection to the interview themes, themes in your literature review, and your research hypotheses.
-25. The Conclusion section shouldn't be treated like a place where you restate what has come before but should indicate new ideas that connect to, expand on, and lead away from your original research hypotheses based on what you discovered in primary and secondary research.
+25. **Concluding the paper.** The Conclusion section shouldn't be treated like a place where you restate what has come before but should indicate new ideas that connect to, expand on, and lead away from your original research hypotheses based on what you discovered in primary and secondary research.
 Think of the Conclusion as a chance to continue synthesizing your research and point to new avenues of inquiry beyond the scope of your paper.

 ## Assignment-Specific Comments